Henry Saunders House

-Henry Saunders House is a historic home located near Windsor, Isle of Wight County, Virginia.
+Henry Saunders House is a historic home located near Windsor, Isle of Wight County, Virginia, United States.
 The house was built about 1796, and is a 1 1/2-story, three bay Georgian style frame dwelling.
 It has a gable roof with dormers and a one-story side wing.
 Also on the property are four additional contributing buildings and one contributing structure.

 It was listed on the National Register of Historic Places in 1991.